supervisely-ecosystem/import-from-google-cloud-storage/README.md

 <img src="https://i.imgur.com/GmWXfki.png"/>

-To better understand thes links, let's consider a simple example.
+To better understand these links, let's consider simple example.
 If your links starts with `gs://` (for example `gs://a/b/ccc-ddd.jpg`) they can not be directly use download images.
 So the `gs://` suffix will be replaced to `https://storage.cloud.google.com/` automatically by default.

 Also sometimes developers forget to add bucket name to the beginning of the link.
 So you can ask app to change `gs://` suffix to `https://storage.cloud.google.com/<you bucket name here>/`.